 If you are not willing or able to come and see him in person, we'll do our best to show him to you as if you were there.
 Please note that IberHorse horses have been tested and selected by experts, so they are all good.

-We'll give you details on how they are ridden and their character.
-Also, if you send us a video of you riding, we will be able to tell you if your riding level corresponds to the level required by the horse.
+We will give you details about how they are ridden and what their character is.
+Likewise, if you send us a video of you riding, we will be able to tell you if your riding level matches the level required by the horse.